thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 Main parameters
 ===============

-- :param:`times`: list of times defining the temporal sequences.
+- :param:`Times`: list of times defining the temporal sequences.
-- :param:`allowSubStepping`: boolean stating if sub stepping in case of convergence failure is allowed.
+- :param:`AllowSubStepping`: boolean stating if sub stepping in case of convergence failure is allowed.
 The default value of this parameter is `true`.
-- :param:`independentTemporalSequences`: boolean stating if the temporal sequences are independent.
+- :param:`IndependentTemporalSequences`: boolean stating if the temporal sequences are independent.
 Currently, this boolean only choose if the last time increment of the previous temporal sequence is taken into account to bound the first time increment of the current temporal sequence (bounding occurs if this boolean is false.
 The default value of this parameter is `true`.
-- :param:`minimalTimeIncrement`: minimal time increment.
+- :param:`MinimalTimeIncrement`: minimal time increment.
 If the time increment decreases below this value, the simulation is stopped.
-- :param:`maximalTimeIncrement`: maximal time increment.
+- :param:`MaximalTimeIncrement`: maximal time increment.
 The time step can't be greater than this value: the time is set to this value if its computation leads to a greater value.
-- :param:`maximumNumberOfFailuresPerTemporalSequence`: maximum number of
+- :param:`MaximumNumberOfFailuresPerTemporalSequence`: maximum number of
   failures or time step rejections allowed within each temporal sequence.
-- :param:`timeIncrementComputer`: strategy used to determine the next time step.
+- :param:`TimeIncrementComputer`: strategy used to determine the next time step.
-- :param:`timeStepValidator`:  strategy used to determine the next time step.
+- :param:`TimeStepValidator`:  strategy used to determine the next time step.
-- :param:`convergenceFailureHandler`: strategy used to determine how a divergence of the resolution shall be handled.
+- :param:`ConvergenceFailureHandler`: strategy used to determine how a divergence of the resolution shall be handled.
-- :param:`limitTimeIncrementIncrease`: boolean stating if the current estimate of the next time step can be greater than the previous time increment multiplied by the :param:`maximalTimeIncrementRelativeIncrease` parameter.
+- :param:`LimitTimeIncrementIncrease`: boolean stating if the current estimate of the next time step can be greater than the previous time increment multiplied by the :param:`MaximalTimeIncrementRelativeIncrease` parameter.
-- :param:`maximalTimeIncrementRelativeIncrease`: coefficient used to
+- :param:`MaximalTimeIncrementRelativeIncrease`: coefficient used to
   determined the maximum ratio between the next time step and the previous one.
 The default value of this parameter is `1.1`, allowing a :math:`10\%` increase of the time step compared to the previous one.
-- :param:`limitTimeIncrementDecrease`: boolean stating if the current estimate of the next time step can be lower than the previous time increment multiplied by the :param`:`maximalTimeIncrementRelativeDecrease` parameter.
+- :param:`LimitTimeIncrementDecrease`: boolean stating if the current estimate of the next time step can be lower than the previous time increment multiplied by the :param`:`MaximalTimeIncrementRelativeDecrease` parameter.
-- :param:`maximalTimeIncrementRelativeDecrease`: coefficient used to
+- :param:`MaximalTimeIncrementRelativeDecrease`: coefficient used to
   determined the minimum ratio between the next time step and the previous one.
 The default value of this parameter is `0.2`, allowing the next time step to be 5 times smaller than the previous one.
-- :param:`balanceTimeIncrement`: boolean stating if time increments shall be balanced to avoid small time increments at the end of the temporal sequence.
+- :param:`BalanceTimeIncrement`: boolean stating if time increments shall be balanced to avoid small time increments at the end of the temporal sequence.
-- :param:`timeIncrementBalancer`: strategy used to balance the time increments to avoid small time increments at the end of the temporal sequence.
+- :param:`TimeIncrementBalancer`: strategy used to balance the time increments to avoid small time increments at the end of the temporal sequence.
-- :param:`maximumNumberOfTimeSteps`: maximum number of time steps allowed per call to the `run` method.
+- :param:`MaximumNumberOfTimeSteps`: maximum number of time steps allowed per call to the `run` method.

   See Section :ref:`simulation_ending` for details.
-- :param:`numberOfTimeStepsBetweenPostProcessings`: the number of time
+- :param:`NumberOfTimeStepsBetweenPostProcessings`: the number of time
   steps between two post-processing times marked as *explicitly requested by the user*.

-  Note that the parameter :param:`numberOfTimeStepsBetweenPostProcessings` has no effect if it is greater than the :param:`maximumNumberOfTimeSteps` parameter.
+  Note that the parameter :param:`NumberOfTimeStepsBetweenPostProcessings` has no effect if it is greater than the :param:`MaximumNumberOfTimeSteps` parameter.

   See Section :ref:`simulation_post_processings` for details.
-- :param:`timeBetweenPostProcessings`: time between two post-processing
+- :param:`TimeBetweenPostProcessings`: time between two post-processing
   times marked as *explicitly requested by the user*.

   See Section :ref:`simulation_post_processings` for details.

-- :param:`monitors`: list of simulation monitors.
+- :param:`Monitors`: list of simulation monitors.

 Time steps management
 =====================